1160054/1160054/README.md

 - 👋 Hi, I’m onodera.
 - 👀 I’m interested in Ruby on Rails.
-- 🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning AWS and Python.